stewardccm/phd_thesis_markdown/source/08_chapter_4.md

 ## Image Classification

 TensorFlow.js was released a versions for React Native and Expo applications.
 It allows developers to load per-trained models and train new models in the mobile application.
-In this project, TensorFlow.js and MobileNet per-trained model architecture will be used for to classification of input images in React Native application.
+In this project, TensorFlow.js and MobileNet per-trained model architecture are used for to classification of input images in React Native application.

 \newpage